 This is a required course for the Bachelor of Science in Business degree.
 An understanding of the role of information technology systems is essential for students of business.
 The course will use cases, projects, and hands-on exercises to illustrate the use of technology to address problems and opportunities in business organizations.
 MIS310 has two sides to it.
-On the one hand it deals with I-S (Information Systems) concepts and on the other with I-S software tool skills.
+On the one hand it deals with I-S (Information Systems) concepts and on the other with

+I-S software tool skills.
 Typically weekly class periods will be broken up into two halves.
 One half will be dedicated to IS concepts and the other half of the class will deal with software tool skills.
 The business software tool skills section of the course builds on Excel and Access skills.
-In order to see how the course unfolds in detail, please see the MIS310 Schedule at the end of your syllabus
+In order to see how the course unfolds in detail, please see the Tentative